m1cr0lab-esp32/sleep-modes/docs/08-deep-sleep-mode.md

 }
 ```

 When the ESP32 wakes up, it reboots and the program execution restarts from the beginning.
-Therefore, if you wish to make the active LED blink after the reboot, you call the `flashActiveLED()` function within the `setup()` function, making sure that it is only executed when the microcontroller comes out of a deep sleep :
+Therefore, if you wish to make the active LED blink after the reboot, you have to call the `flashActiveLED()` function within the `setup()` function, making sure that it is only executed when the microcontroller comes out of a deep sleep :

 ```cpp
 // ----------------------------------------------------------------------------